 (2) The date so fixed is, in this Act, referred to as “the commencement of this Act”.

 [3.
-Deleted by No. 57 of 1986 s.
+Deleted: No. 57 of 1986 s.
 4.]

 Part I — Preliminary

 4. Construction

 This Act shall be construed subject to the Commonwealth of Australia Constitution Act, to the National Health and Pensions Insurance Act 1938, of the Commonwealth and to any Acts of the Parliament of the Commonwealth with which this Act is or shall be or may be deemed to be inconsistent, and so as not to exceed the legislative power of the Parliament of the State, to the intent that any portion of this Act which may be held to be in excess of that power or which may be held to be inconsistent with any Acts aforesaid shall, to the extent to which it is so in excess or so inconsistent, be deemed to be severable from the other portions of this Act and not to affect the validity or operations thereof.